arduino/help-center-content/content/Education and Kits/Registration/Find-the-activation-code-for-an-Arduino-Education-kit.md

 id: 4402999992850
 ---

-Most Arduino Education kits do not require activation codes, and all online material and courses can be found by visiting [courses.arduino.cc](https://www.arduino.cc/education/courses/).
+Most Arduino Education kits do not require activation codes, and all online learning content can be found by visiting [courses.arduino.cc](https://www.arduino.cc/education/courses/).
 However, [some kits](#kits) need an activation code to have full access to their respective courses.

 In this article: